-- 1. Figures are at 100% - 2.
-AHPC ceased operations in 2012 after plant facilities were damaged by Typhoon Sendong in December 2011.
-Operation of one unit (out of 2) resumed in November 2013. - 3.
-CIPC's Busuanga Power Station commenced commercial operations in December 2013.
+1. Figures are at 100%

+2. AHPC ceased operations in 2012 after plant facilities were damaged by Typhoon Sendong in December 2011.
+Operation of one unit (out of 2) resumed in November 2013.

+3. CIPC's Busuanga Power Station and Coron Power Station commenced commercial operations in December 2013 and August 2014, respectively.